yunho7464/yunho7464.github.io/_projects/1_project.md

 Audio charts make data accessible for the visually impaired populations.
 However, it can mislead listeners if the mapping function between data and audio display is not aligned with one's internal mapping.
 Therefore, we studied the individual differences of the internal mapping among users.

 <b> Method: </b>
 1. In the user study, participants first were presented with two audio clips that represented the minimum and maximum values.
-Then, they listened to three audio clips and instructed to estimate the encoded data value.
+Then, they listened to three audio clips and were instructed to estimate the encoded data value.
 2. Applying a power law function to each participant's data to investigate individual difference of pitch-to-data mapping.
 3. Contructed the personalized models with varied numbers of data points and normalized/non-normalized data to investigate the properties of the models.